 How many stops are planned on the route?

-30 stops (including the “Am Wegfeld” stop) are currently planned, but their location has not yet been finalized.
+31 stops (including the “Am Wegfeld” stop) are currently planned on the route Nuremberg, Erlangen and Herzogenaurach, but their location has not yet been finalized.

 Are the StUB and its stops handicapped-accessible?

 The Passenger Transport Act stipulates that all local public transportation (ÖPNV) must be handicapped-accessible by 2022.
 New public transport systems, such as the StUB, must therefore always be designed to be handicapped-accessible.
 The aim is also, where possible and meaningful, to merge the StUB stops with the bus stops in order to enable a comfortable and handicapped-accessible transfer.

 Will there be Park & Ride facilities?
 If so, where?